-This method is typically used to calculate the cost basis for mutual funds.
+This is Vanguard's default cost basis method for mutual funds.

 How it works

-We'll add up the total cost of all the covered shares you bought and divide it by the total number of covered shares you own, so all of your covered shares in a fund will have the same basis.
-Unless you select another method, this will be the method we use automatically when you sell mutual fund shares.
+The total cost of all the covered shares you bought is divided by the total number of covered shares you own, so all of your covered shares in a fund will have the same basis.
+Unless you select another method, in writing, this will be the method we use when you sell mutual fund shares.
 It will appear on your statement as AvgCost.

-You can only use the average cost method for mutual funds and exchange traded funds (ETFs) (which are regulated investment companies) and for stocks that were bought as part of a dividend reinvestment plan on or after January 1, 2011.
+You can only use the average cost method for mutual funds and most ETFs (exchange-traded funds), and for stocks acquired as part of a dividend reinvestment plan on or after January 1, 2011.

 Are you investing in something other than mutual funds?